mariajdong/georgia-breweries/README.md

 ### Future Considerations
 New population data analyses to be added to index/README (but available in notebook).<br>
-May narrow "nearby colleges" to only major colleges in Georgia with a pre-defined threshold of student population size.
+May narrow "nearby colleges" to only major colleges in Georgia with a pre-defined threshold of student population size.<br>
+Creating more complex visualizations with libraries such as amCharts.